-Description: Hand-dryer recordings voiced and transformed.
+Description: hand-dryer recordings voiced and transformed.
 Performers are spaced around the performance space.
-Would like to explore if they can move, but need to try it out in the space.
-There is also a pre-recorded track to mix with the live voices.
-Need to collect pre-recorded voicing before the event.
+A pre-recorded track is mixed with the live voices.
 Medium loudness to quiet.
 No sudden bursts.
-The performers will be directed to voice gently.
+The performers will phonate gently.

 Meditations on Hildegard (8 mins) by Matthew Spring

 I lost my hearing through Meningitis as a child, though subsequent ear infections reduced what remained, and wear two hearing aids (bone anchored and a very old analogue aid).
 I have performed on a number of instruments for some decades - mainly early instruments - lute, guitars, hurdy-gurdy, etc - but can play traditional instruments.
 As with all deafness my hearing problems are unique - and I never know how I am going to be hearing day to day.
 Tinnitus is a constant problem and I rely quite heavy on lip reading and positioning - being in the right place to communicate.
 My problems are much more to do with quality of sound - as with hearing aids I hear a lot but always of good enough quality.
 Sound above middle c I hear well for pitch - but below this my pitch sensitivity declines.

 Listening: unmediated in main space, streamed to hearing aids, or headphones.